 |It's important to give careful consideration to where you'll position your fire pit and the safety issues involved with using it.|

 Making the World Go Round

 Once you've nailed down the perfect location, consider how you want your guests to interact.
 You may want to position your fire pit in an out-of-the-way place in your backyard for cozy, late-night gatherings.
 Or you may want it more centrally located to encourage conversation and interaction between your guests.
-Placing easily moveable chairs, stools, or benches around your fire pit will make it easy for guests to enjoy the warmth of the fire from a safe distance.
+Placing easily moveable chairs, stools, or benches around the outside will make it easy for guests to enjoy the warmth from a safe distance.

-Once you have your fire pit positioned, it's time to light up.
+Once you have it positioned, it's time to light up.
 If you're burning wood, it's important to make sure you don't overload it.
 Using too much wood can cause the flames to grow too high - something you definitely don't want to have to deal with.
 Place a piece of crumbled newspaper or cardboard on top of the grate and cover with a small stack of kindling.
 Then light the newspaper or cardboard underneath.
-Once your kindling catches fire, stack a few pieces of firewood on top of it in a tepee shape, being careful not to overfill your fire pit.
+Once your kindling catches fire, stack a few pieces of firewood on top of it in a tepee shape, being careful not to overfill.
 Make sure to never use pressure-treated wood - it can emit toxic flames.
 You can tell if wood is pressure-treated by its green tint.
-Most fire pits and fire bowls designed for burning real wood come with a mesh screen designed to keep sparks and any flammable debris from floating out of the bowl.
-Once your fire has burned down a bit, be sure to use the mesh cover to keep things safe.
+Most models designed for burning real wood come with a mesh screen designed to keep sparks and any flammable debris from floating out of the bowl.
+Once the flame has burned down a bit, be sure to use the mesh cover to keep things safe.